fbucafusco/ttim/doc/doc.md

         `void <name>( TTIM_HND_T hnd, void*param );`

 * **TTIM_MM_MODE:** Memory Allocation Mode.
 It establish the memory allocation scheme for each timer.
     * **TTIM_MM_MODE_STATIC:** (DEFAULT)  In this mode the number of timers is fixed to TTIM_COUNT, and all the objects are allocated at compile time.
-All the timers are initialized with ttim_init.
+All the timers are initialized with *ttim_init*.
 The handlers for each timer are integer numbers starting from 0 to TTIM_COUNT-1.

-   * **TTIM_MM_MODE_DYNAMIC:** In this mode dynamic memory is used for allocating timers at runtime. ttim_init should be called for initialize the module, but won't create any timers.
+   * **TTIM_MM_MODE_DYNAMIC:** In this mode dynamic memory is used for allocating timers at runtime. *ttim_init* should be called for initialize the module, but won't create any timers.
 The user should use ttim_ctor for creating a new timer that will return its handler.

 * **TTIM_PERIODIC_TICK:** (DEFAULT = 0) It determines the algorithm for incrementing the partial timer counts.
 The user should call ttim_update() within a timer ISR.
 If 1, the isr will be fired in a regular basis.
 If 0, the isr will be fired aperdiodically, based on the created timer dynamics.